-Unlike individual partners, corporate partners generally do not report 100% of their multistate income to their state of domicile-instead applying the general sourcing rules to that income in every state.
+Unlike individual partners, corporate partners generally do not report 100% of their multistate income to their state of domicile and take a credit-instead applying the general sourcing rules to that income in every state.
 But sourcing a corporate partner's share of partnership items is complicated by the fact that corporations, unlike individuals, have their own sourcing information, including apportionment factors.
 States must therefore decide whether to source items using the partnership's sourcing information, the corporate partner's information, or some combination.
-States may use alternative approaches in applying both the formulary apportionment and specific assignment sourcing methods to corporate partners, as described below.
+States may use alternative approaches in applying both the methods of formulary apportionment and specific assignment to corporate partners, as described below.